 Children who were critically ill as newborns and required open-heart surgery as infants may have a longer road to recovery.

-Sometimes children with Ebstein's anomaly of the tricuspid valve experience heart problems later in life, including irregular heartbeat and leaky valves.
+Sometimes children with Ebstein's anomaly of the tricuspid valve experience heart problems later in life, including irregular heartbeat and a leaky valve.
 Medicine, additional surgery and/or cardiac catheterization may be required.

 We will help patients transition care to an adult congenital heart disease specialist.